 - Home modifications

 A severe head injury cannot afford to be put off or delayed.
 If you have been involved in an accident that could result in a traumatic brain injury, it is essential to contact our experienced attorney right away at 770-888-8901.
+You can also fill out the appointment request form in our contact page, and our staff will help you set up your appointment.
 Our bilingual, Spanish-speaking attorneys welcome clients from Atlanta and Marietta, Georgia.